Slide Techniques

 Open E, Standard, or Open G

-If you’re not sure which one to start with, read the description below about what each tuning sounds like.
+If you’re unsure which one to start with, read the description below about what each tuning sounds like.

 I would recommend that whatever artist you like the most, pick that tuning to start learning slide with.
 Duane Allman, Derek Trucks?
 Choose Open E. Warren Haynes?
 Choose Standard.